-IVF is the gold standard of fertility medicine offering the highest success rates per treatment cycle when using one’s own eggs.
+IVF is the gold standard of fertility medicine offering the quickest time to pregnancy per treatment cycle for anyone (including those with PCOS).
 The eggs are removed from the woman’s ovaries, fertilized, grown in a lab, and 3-5 days later transferred back into the woman’s uterus or frozen for a subsequent Frozen Embryo Transfer.
 There are many different medication protocols that go along with IVF.

 While CNY Fertility Specialises in assisting reproduction, women with PCOS also have many other symptoms that are often managed by their OBGYN or other medical professionals.